agent18/agent18.github.io/_posts/2017-06-08-Bayes- Theorem(2).markdown

 	$ N_D_dnB = 10% of N_D = 2

->It also gives negative results 70% of the time for healthy students.
+>It also gives negative results (does not turn black) 70% of the time for healthy students.

 	$ N_dnD_dnB = 70% of N_dnD = 0.7*80 = 56